edusouzaxx/english-public/02-Questions-to-be-answered.md

 > "I'd highlight three core strengths that I believe are particularly relevant.

 > First, **Trust and Sense of Ownership**.
-For me, trust is non-negotiable; it's the foundation of any relationship, professional or personal.This was the feedback I received from my manager on my last promotion to specialist .
+For me, trust is the foundation of any relationship, professional or personal.And not by chance, this was the focus of the feedback I received on my last promotion at work to specialist .
 It means if you entrust me with a mission or a task, you can sleep peacefully.
 If something is my responsibility, it gets done, and done well.

 > "Second is a **Drive for continuous improvement and proactivity**.
 I'm 'restless' in a positive sense, always seeking to optimize, learn, and enhance.
 If work becomes routine, I'll find or ask for new challenges.
 I'm a regular user of learning platforms like Udemy, constantly self-studying."